IIITLucknowSWEngg/CSAICSABTeam010/URD.md

 - Store managers and suppliers must have real-time inventory management capabilities.

 ### **3.7 Admin Panel**
-- Admins must have access to real-time data on platform metrics, including sales, user activity, and inventory.
+- Admins must have access to real-time data on platform metrics, including sales, athlete activity, and inventory.
 - Admins must have tools for resolving disputes and monitoring performance.

 ---